gprinc/sia-tps/tp2/Readme.md

 - `cut`: the way that the algorithm will cut.
 Its possible values are `generations`, `time`, `accepted`, `structure` and `content`.
 By default will be `generations`.

 - `generations`: the amount of generations that will have to pass to cut.
+It's also used with `structure` to set the generations' amount to wait until cut.
+The dault value is 10.

 - `time`: the amount of seconds to cut.

 - `accepted`: the minimum accepted value to cut.

-- `structure`: the percentage of change that is required to reset `structureIterations`.
+- `structure`: the percentage of change that is required to check if it's needed to cut until `generations` amount.

-- `structureIterations`: the generations to wait until cut if `structure` condition isn't fulfill.

 -  `content`: the generations to wait until cut if max value doesn't change.